ihbrune/Anti-DoS-Valve/README.md

 Also a simulation option in the form of Google Drive Sheets is provided.
 The status of the valve can be monitored and the configuration can be changed via JMX.

+# Which version of Tomcat

+The valve is build against Tomcat 8.0.* libraries.
+It has been tested in Tomcat 8.0.* and 8.5.*.

 # Implementation of dynamic access rate limiting

 The goal of the implementation was to get a flexible solution, which at the same time would only have a small degree of complexity and little overhead in the servers.